Fredericksburg Texas Restaurants

 With all of the food pairing advice available, it really helps you plan a full day around Fredericksburg wineries.

-Chefs will lean into what the Hill Country grows best.
+Chefs will use what the Hill Country grows best.
 Look for Fredericksburg peaches when they’re in season, along with pecans, goat cheese, garden greens, and wildflower honey.
 Quail, venison, and Texas beef often share the menu with Gulf shrimp and redfish.

 Many of the restaurants create menus that change with the weather and the farms.
 The result is fresh, bright flavor with a strong sense of community.